AdaCore/Robotics_with_Ada/README.md

 # Robotics_with_Ada
 Robotics with Ada, ARM, and Lego

-This program demonstrates interfacing to Lego NXT Mindstorms sensors and effectors using Ada and low-cost ARM evaluation boards.
+This program demonstrates interfacing to Lego NXT Mindstorms sensors and effectors using Ada and low-cost ARM evaluation boards instead of the NXT Mindstorms Brick.

 Note: clone recursively, because a local copy of the Ada Driver Library is expected, located at the project root level (as referenced in the